Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 return Trace(newRay, depth - 1) * color;
 ```

-What is important here is to keep track of where we are, if we reflect we do not need to move the ray from the environment it is already in.
+What is important here is to keep track of where we are.
+If we reflect, we do not need to move the ray from the environment it is already in.
 If we are inside glass, we are just going to reflect inside it.
 If we are outside of it, we are still reflecting outside, so we do not need to change the "isInGlass" boolean.

-With this change we get reflection when refraction is impossible, which means at the edges:
+With this change, we get reflection when refraction is impossible, which means at the edges:
 ![edge](REFLECTIONSSS.png)
 > You could also add fresnel to your non-metal or metal materials for a bit more realism.
 {: .prompt-tip }